Foundational Learning Assistance

 • living costs such as food, clothing, personal needs, transportation, rent/mortgage and utility expenses

-Health benefits are not covered as part of Foundational Learning Assistance.
-If you need health benefits, learn more and apply at: Alberta Adult Health Benefit.
+While some exceptional medical costs may be considered for students, health benefits are not covered as part of Foundational Learning Assistance.
+If you need health benefits, learn more and apply at Alberta Adult Health Benefit.

 For more detailed program information and policies, refer to the: